The term “brain surgery” refers to various medical procedures that involve repairing structural problems in the brain.

 Minimally Invasive Endonasal Endoscopic Surgery

-This type of surgery allows surgeons to remove tumors or lesions through the nose and sinuses.
-It allows them to access parts of the brain without making an incision.
-The procedure involves the use of an endoscope, which is a telescopic device equipped with lights and a camera so the surgeon can see where he or she is working.
-This is used for tumors on the pituitary gland, base of the skull, and those spreading across the brain.
+This type of surgery allows your surgeon to remove tumors or lesions through your nose and sinuses.
+It allows them to access parts of your brain without making an incision.
+The procedure involves the use of an endoscope, which is a telescopic device equipped with lights and a camera so the surgeon can see where they’re working.
+Your doctor can use this for tumors on the pituitary gland, tumors on the base of the skull, and tumors spreading across the brain.

 Minimally Invasive Neuroendoscopy

 Similar to minimally invasive endonasal endoscopic surgery, neuroendoscopy uses endoscopes to remove brain tumors.
-This kind of surgery may also involve small, dime-sized holes in the skull to access parts of the brain.
+Your surgeon may make small, dime-sized holes in the skull to access parts of your brain during this surgery.

-All surgical procedures carry some sort of risk.
-Considering brain surgery is a major medical event, and it carries extra risk.
+All surgical procedures carry some risk.
+Brain surgery is a major medical event.
+It carries extra risk.